PetrGlad/emmate/README.md

 As an VST synth plugin you can use `amsynth`, for example.
 I use Pianoteq, but that is a commercial product.

+# Implementation notes

+MIDI event types are supported on the "best effort" basis.
+Event types that are essential for the piano recordings editing are supported, other event types may be ignored or remain not editable.

+Unless stated otherwise

+* Integer-typed times are in microseconds.
+* Ranges assumed to be half-open, excluding ending (upper bound) value.

 ## TODO